 - Acupuncturist;

 - Chiropractor;

 - Optometrist;

 - Certified Registered Nurse Anesthetists;

 - Certified Nurse Midwives;

 - Certified Nurse practitioner;

 - Registered Nurse First Assistant;

 - Licensed clinical professional counselors;

+- Dental Hygiene Therapists

-- Licensed pastoral counselors and marriage and family counselors.
+- Licensed pastoral counselors and marriage and family Therapists.

+- Registered Dietician

 Precertification or Precertify

 A process where Aetna is contacted before certain services are provided, such as hospitalization or outpatient surgery, or prescription drugs are prescribed to determine whether the services being recommended or the drugs prescribed are considered covered expenses under the plan.
 It is not a guarantee that benefits will be payable.